 Story and art by Joan S. Concilio (that’s me)

 Hannah loved helping her friends, whether they were other sentient beings or people.
 She was most proud of the day she was able to use her toast slots – which she kept very clean – to hold Christmas cards for her family.
 When she popped them up, everyone was so surprised and happy, and she felt so loved.

 Story and art by Joan H. Concilio (that’s my mom)

 I’m Victor Vacuum and I help keep the house clean.
 I even gave one of the witches a ride in the movie Hocus Pocus.
 I was a star!
 The witches thought they were the stars, but really I was.

-(Editor’s, aka Joan’s, note: It took Dan like two weeks after he drew his chainsaw to write his story, but when he did, he REALLY WROTE.)
+(Editor’s, aka Joan’s, note: It took Kaitlyn like two weeks after she drew her chainsaw to write his story, but when she did, she REALLY WROTE.)